-BSC 704 MCAT preparation: Students will work with tutors and MCAT preparation books to practice for four sections of the MCAT test: verbal reasoning, chemistry, physics and biology.
-Students will be given the opportunity to take an AAMC practice test online.
+BSC 704 Standardized Test preparation: Students will work with tutors and MCAT or DAT preparation books to practice the various sections of the test.
+Students will be given the opportunity to take practice tests online.
 Assessment will be on attendance and participation.
 3 credit hours.

 BSC 708 Grand Rounds: Students will be required to attend one grand rounds seminar series a week offered by various MUSC departments.
 After the presentations, they will have one week to turn in a one-page paper detailing what they learned.
 1 credit hour.

-BSC 710 Clinical Exposures: Students will have the opportunity to shadow a physician working in the CARES clinic and/or the Emergency Department.
+BSC 710 Clinical Exposures: Students will have the opportunity to shadow a physician working in the CARES clinic, the Emergency Department and/or the autopsy service.
 The students will attend the clinic several times during the semester and write up the history of the patient and the diagnosis and treatment plan.
 1 credit hour.

 BSC 714 Oral Immunobiology: This course will be a modification of CFCS 624 - Oral biology and immunology.
 Certificate students will attend lectures given to the dental students and will have access to all course materials.
 The course grade will be based on exams that will be identical to the exams taken by the dental students.
 In place of the evidence-based dentistry literature reports required of dental students, certificate students will complete online patient-oriented problem solving exercises on immunoprophylaxis, cancers of the immune system, and autoimmune diseases.
 Course topics include basic concept in immunology, cells and tissues involved in the immune system, antibody stucture and diversity, immunodeficiencies, immunization and vaccines, and tumor immunobiology.
 4 credit hours.